 Software testing is an indispensable part of the software development process.
-Most people have had their hands on a software product, and while the process itself of testing a product may seem confusing and misleading, we can all agree on the importance of a functional, bug-free product.
+Most of us have interacted with a software product at some point, and while the process of testing may seem confusing or misunderstood, we can all agree that a functional, bug-free product is essential.

-Prior experience with software testing can also influence your opinion of the industry.
-Poor quality testing can lead to misunderstanding.
-On the other hand, expert testers can give unrealistic expectations regarding the trials and errors of software testing.
+Prior experiences with software testing can heavily influence how you view the industry.
+Poor-quality testing can lead to misunderstandings, while expert testers can sometimes create unrealistic expectations about the trials and errors involved in software testing.

 Myth #1: Manual testing is dead

-The use of software to automate test execution is highly beneficial, especially for time efficiency and budget costs.
-However, that doesn’t mean that efficiency is guaranteed through automation alone.
+The use of software testing tools to automate test execution is indeed highly beneficial, especially when it comes to time efficiency and cost savings.
+However, this doesn’t mean automation is a magic bullet that can replace manual testing entirely.

 Myth #2 - In the future, automation will replace manual testing

-One of the most common misconceptions in the software testing industry is that automation tools will fully replace manual testing.
-As we’ve seen in the myth above, automation testing is not yet enough to complete the software testing life cycle, and it may be that it will never fully replace manual testing.
+One of the most common misconceptions in the world of software testing is that automation tools will eventually replace manual testing altogether.
+As we saw in the previous myth, automated testing alone isn’t enough to fully complete the software testing cycle, and it may never be able to completely replace manual testing.

 Myth #3 - Test scripts can run for all versions of builds

 This myth is partially true.
-A test script is “a sequence of instructions for the execution of a test.”
-Test scripts can undergo changes depending on the updates made to the software’s build.
-Testers make these changes for various reasons, such as checking the product’s functionality, interactions with third-party tools, or prior code fixes made to eliminate bugs.
-However, as one of our testers points out, “using carefully designed parameters and environments in your test scripting can ensure your test will run on different versions of builds.”
+A test script is essentially a “sequence of instructions for executing a test,” but it’s not always one-size-fits-all.
+Test scripts can undergo updates and modifications as the software’s build changes.
+These changes are necessary to check the product’s functionality, interactions with third-party tools, or fixes to previously discovered bugs.
+However, as one of our testers highlights, “With carefully designed parameters and environments in your test scripting, you can ensure your tests will run across different versions of builds.”

 Myth #4 - Only test after the product is complete

-To emphasize this, our testers pointed out that “the testing of a product starts early in the requirements and the design phases.”
-Testing during the production phase helps find issues in each change and update, ensuring that users receive a functional product.
+Our testers stress that “software testing starts early in the requirements and design phases.”
+Testing during the production phase helps catch issues with each change, ensuring that the final product delivered to users is functional and high-quality.

 Myth #5 - A tester’s only job is to find bugs